Yolla, Tasmania: History

 Yolla was first settled in the 1880s.
 Camp Creek Post Office was open between 1881 and 1884.
 It reopened in 1905 and was renamed Yolla in 1906.
-The name is a Tasmanian Aboriginal word for the short-tailed shearwater or "muttonbird".
+The name is a Tasmanian Aboriginal word for the short-tailed shearwater or "muttonbird", a bird that played an important role in local Tasmanian Aboriginal culture.
 The area was originally covered by myrtle beech forest, which was gradually cleared for farming.